OrdinaryMagician/aliceos-kernel/README.md

 The project was started for multiple reasons.

 First, I like to learn new things.
 I like to study all kinds of things about software development, so why not learn about kernels?

-Second, a mere dislike for anything GNU-related.
-I don't like software being used as some sort of weapon in some crazy revolution.
-I'd give less of a damn about the "free software movement".
-I prefer to side with open source because heck, it's practical.
+Second, protection from weaponization (as stated in the AOS standard).
+Something similar was done on Linux by making it stay as GPLv2 only (see https://lkml.org/lkml/2006/9/25/161).
+I want to stay much safer by attempting not to involve myself with GNU or the FSF in any way.

 Third, I just want to make something that might at least give me a chance to be remembered in history.
 I'm not asking too much, am I?

 ## Requirements